Asmozia/odoo/examples/react-hook-example/README.md

 To use this example, follow these steps:

 1. Clone the repository.
-3. Install the dependencies with `pnpm install`.
+3. Install the dependencies with `npm install`.
 4. Start the application with `nx run react-hook-example:serve`.

 ## Components